CyberCoyotes/3603-CodingHandbook/README.md

 # Welcome
 Welcome to the future home of our team handbook.
-The handbook is still in development during the 2022 season with the bulk of our notes in the [Cyber Coyotes Hanbook wiki](https://github.com/CyberCoyotes/Handbook/wiki).
+The handbook is still in development during the 2022 season with the bulk of our notes in the [Cyber Coyotes Handbook wiki](https://github.com/CyberCoyotes/Handbook/wiki).